Science of immunisation

 What is it?

-‘The Science of Immunisation’ is a publication (2012) that aims to address confusion created by inconsistent information found in public sources such as searching ‘Google’.
+‘The Science of Immunisation’ was first published in 2012 and aims to address confusion created by inconsistent information found in public sources such as searching ‘Google’.
 It details the current situation in immunisation science, including where there is agreement in the scientific community and where the answers aren’t clear.

 This document summarises and clarifies the current understanding of immunisation around six key questions: